-Income Taxes - Income taxes are accounted for using the asset and liability method of accounting.
-Under this method, deferred tax assets and liabilities are recognized for the expected future tax consequences on differences between the carrying amounts of assets and liabilities and their respective tax basis, using tax rates in effect for the year in which the differences are expected to reverse.
-The effect on deferred assets and liabilities of a change in tax rates is recognized in income in the period when the change is enacted.
-Deferred tax assets are reduced by a valuation allowance when it is "more-likely-than not" that some portion or all of the deferred tax assets will not be realized.
-When evaluating the realizability of deferred tax assets, all evidence, both positive and negative, is evaluated.
+In December 2023, the FASB issued ASU 2023-09, Income Taxes - (Topic 740): Improvements to Income Tax Disclosures.
+Income taxes are accounted for using, which modifies the asset and liability method of accounting.
+Under this method, deferred rules on income tax assets and liabilities are recognized for the expected future tax consequences on differences between the carrying amounts of assets and liabilities and their respective tax basis, using tax rates in effect for the year in which the differences are expected disclosures to reverse.
+The effect on deferred assets and liabilities of a change in tax rates is recognized in income require entities to disclose (1) specific categories in the period when rate reconciliation, (2) the change income or loss from continuing operations before income tax expense or benefit (separated between domestic and foreign) and (3) income tax expense or benefit from continuing operations (separated by federal, state and foreign).
+ASU 2023-09 also requires entities to disclose their income tax payments to international, federal, state and local jurisdictions, among other changes.
+The guidance is enacted.
+Deferred tax assets are reduced by effective for annual periods beginning after December 15, 2025.
+Early adoption is permitted for annual financial statements that have not yet been issued or made available for issuance.
+ASU 2023-09 should be applied on a valuation allowance when it prospective basis, but retrospective application is "more-likely-than not" that some portion or all of the deferred tax assets will not be realized.
+When permitted.
+The Company is currently evaluating the realizability potential impact of deferred tax assets, all evidence, both positive adopting this new guidance on the Company's Condensed Consolidated Financial Statements and negative, related disclosures.